apnadkarni/blt/doc/filmstrip.rst

   The following widget options are available\:

   **-activegripcolor** *colorName*
-    Specifies the backgroun color of the frame's grip when it is active.
+    Specifies the background color of the frame's grip when it is active.
     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
     The default is "grey90".

   **-activegripelief** *reliefName*
     Specifies the default relief when a frame's grip is active.
-This determinesb the 3-D effect for the grip.  *ReliefName* indicates how the frame should appear relative to the window; for example, "raised" means the item should appear to protrude.
+This determines the 3-D effect for the grip.  *ReliefName* indicates how the frame should appear relative to the window; for example, "raised" means the item should appear to protrude.
 The default is "flat".

   **-anchor** *anchorName*
-    Specifies how to position the set of frames if extra space is available in the filmstrip.
-For example, if *anchorName* is "center" then the widget is centered in the filmstrip; if *anchorName* is "n" then the widget will be drawn such that the top center point of the widget will be the top center point of the frame.
+    Specifies how to position the set of frames if extra space is available in the *filmstrip*.
+For example, if *anchorName* is "center" then the widget is centered in the *filmstrip*; if *anchorName* is "n" then the widget will be drawn such that the top center point of the widget will be the top center point of the frame.
 This option defaults to "c".